-Rain reported from Loferer Alm at 1625 metres elevation 7 kms ESE of Waidring but it is forecast cold enough for snow at the ski area から Waidring
+Continuous light snow reported from Rudolfshuette-Alpinzentrum at 2320 metres elevation only 2 kms S of Uttendorf/Weißsee but it is probably falling as rain at the bottom of the ski area から Uttendorf/Weißsee

 Just come back from a lovely time in Saalbach Hinterglemm.
 The people are very friendly and welcoming, lots of fun apres-ski, good skiing and lots of things for the non-skiers too.